J. C. Daniel

 Joseph Chellaiya Daniel (26 February 1900 27 April 1975) was an Indian filmmaker, widely recognised as the "father of Malayalam cinema".
-He was the first filmmaker from Kerala.
+He was the first filmmaker from Trivandrum Kerala.
 He produced, directed, wrote, photographed, edited and starred in Vigathakumaran (The Lost Child, 1928 or 1930), the first Malayalam feature film, made in Kerala.
 He also established the first film studio in Kerala, Travancore National Pictures.
 In 1992, the Government of Kerala instituted the J. C. Daniel Award, the highest honour in Malayalam cinema, as part of the Kerala State Film Awards, in recognition of his contributions to the industry.

 Early life and education

 Joseph Chellaiya Daniel was born in Neyyattinkara, Travancore (now Kerala) on 26 February 1900, into a wealthy Tamil Christian Nadar family that owned substantial property.
 His father, N. Joseph Daniel (died 1915), was a doctor, who worked as chief medical officer at the government hospital.
 Daniel was the seventh of 11 children born to his mother Gnanammal Daniel, but two siblings died.
 Gnanammal was an only child and inherited a fortune from her parents.
 In 1905 the family moved to a little village called Puthuveedu.
 (Note: This source says he was born in Neyyattinkara, Kerala.)

 Daniel attended Scott Christian School in Nagercoil from the age of 10.
 He finished his formal education from Maharaja's College in Trivandrum.
 He practised the Indian martial art Kalarippayattu as a child, continuing his training at college.

 He published an English book titled Indian Art of Fencing and Sword Play in 1915, when he was 15 years old.